Ingrasys-sonic/sonic-platform-modules-ingrasys/README.md

 ### IGB

-The IGB module on the S9100 can be found in `/sys/bus/i2c/devices/i2c-0/`

 This is OOB Ports on front panel for management plane.

-The IGB module must be loaded first on Ingrasys S9100 platform.
+The IGB module must be loaded first on Ingrasys S9100-32X platform.

 ### I2C i801

-The I2C i801 on Ingrasys S9100 can be found in `/sys/bus/i2c/devices/i2c-1/`
+The I2C i801 on Ingrasys S9100-32X can be found in `/sys/bus/i2c/devices/i2c-0/`

 This is I2C bus for Clock Gen, DIMM channel and digital potentiometers.

-The i801 module must be loaded second on Ingrasys S9100.
+The i801 module must be loaded second on Ingrasys S9100-32X.

 ### I2C iSMT

-The I2C iSMT module on S9100 can be found in `/sys/bus/i2c/devices/i2c-2/`
+The I2C iSMT module on S9100-32X can be found in `/sys/bus/i2c/devices/i2c-1/`

 This is I2C bus for CPLD, HWM, power controller and I2C Switches.

-The i801 module must be loaded third on Ingrasys S9100.
+The i801 module must be loaded third on Ingrasys S9100-32X.

 ### I2C PCA9548
-The PCA9548 module on S9100 can be found in `/sys/bus/i2c/devices/i2c-3/` , `/sys/bus/i2c/devices/i2c-4/`,
+The PCA9548 module on S9100-32X can be found in `/sys/bus/i2c/devices/i2c-2/` , `/sys/bus/i2c/devices/i2c-3/`,
+`/sys/bus/i2c/devices/i2c-4/`, `/sys/bus/i2c/devices/i2c-5/`,
-`/sys/bus/i2c/devices/i2c-5/`, `/sys/bus/i2c/devices/i2c-6/`,
+`/sys/bus/i2c/devices/i2c-6/`, `/sys/bus/i2c/devices/i2c-7/`,
-`/sys/bus/i2c/devices/i2c-7/`, `/sys/bus/i2c/devices/i2c-8/`,
+`/sys/bus/i2c/devices/i2c-8/`, `/sys/bus/i2c/devices/i2c-9/`.
-`/sys/bus/i2c/devices/i2c-9/`, `/sys/bus/i2c/devices/i2c-10/`.

 The pca9548 module for zQSFP module get/set functions, PSU information, fan status and EEPROM.

 ## Hardware components

-The hardware components are initialized in the init script on S9100.
+The hardware components are initialized in the init script on S9100-32X.
 The following describes manual initialization as well as interaction.
-The examples below are just for Ingrasys S9100 platform.
+The examples below are just for Ingrasys S9100-32X platform.

 ### Hardware initialization

-When the sonic-platform-ingrasys-s9100 package is installed on the S9100, it is automatically initialized.
+When the sonic-platform-ingrasys-s9100 package is installed on the S9100-32X, it is automatically initialized.
 If you want to manual initialization, the utility command usage as follows:
 ```